shawnoster/notes-public/dnd.wintersail.md

 ## Options

 The best outcome is Oum being talked into leaving early, and with the party in her good graces due to her connections.
-A steady stream of flattery, a generous donation to her hoarde, or performing some small pampering quest for her in exchange will all result in her leaving happily and with a small token of her apprication.
+A steady stream of flattery, a generous donation to her hoarde, or performing some small pampering quest for her in exchange will all result in her leaving happily and with a small token of her appreciation.

 Things will go from bad to worse if Oum or her followers are excessively threatened or if she's put in any real danger.